 Nolita North-of-Little-Italy and draws a lot of inspiration from it’s more touristy neighbor.
 Here you will find Torrisi’s Italian Specialties, Rubirosa, Michael White’s Osteria Morini, Mediterranean Balaboosta and plenty of others including Café Habana, Public and one of the New York Times’ Top 10 Restaurants, Pearl and Ash.

 Union Square / Flatiron

 If you could only eat in the Union Square/Flatiron area for the rest of your life, you’d still have plenty of options.
 From the luxurious Eleven Madison Park to the popular Craft to the humble yet hip Shake Shack, there is seemingly every echelon of food and flavor to be tried.
-Many tried and true and up, and coming restaurants are in this neighborhood, including Aldea, Boqueria, Strip House, Union Square Café, Eataly, Hill Country and the Breslin and John Dory Oyster Bar.
+Many tried and true and up, and coming restaurants are in this neighborhood, including Aldea, Boqueria, Strip House, Union Square Café, Eataly, Hill Country, and the Breslin and John Dory Oyster Bar.

 Tribeca isn’t just a desirable place to live, with gorgeous lofts and cobblestone streets and historic buildings, it’s also a great place to eat.
-Like the fantastic apartments that fill the historic buildings, there is also plenty of amazing food including world-renowned Nobu, Locanda Verde, the Austrian Blaue Gans, Corton, The Odeon, Megu and then more laid-back places like Smith & Mills and The Harrison.
+Like the fantastic apartments that fill the historic buildings, there is also plenty of fantastic food including world-renowned Nobu, Locanda Verde, the Austrian Blaue Gans, Corton, The Odeon, Megu and then more laid-back places like Smith & Mills and The Harrison.